Pay it online, report an issue or request a service, submit on it, or ask us.

 See the Environment Canterbury website for information on outdoor burning, smoke nuisance and rules governing discharges to air.

-Interpretation: 'Open Air' in relation to fire means other than in a fireplace, gas barbecue or other receptacle as may from time to time be authorised by the Fire Authority.
+Interpretation: 'Open Air' in relation to fire means other than in a fireplace, gas barbecue or other receptacle as may from time to time be authorised by the Waimakariri Fire and Emergency New Zealand

 Fire permits apply only for the dates noted on the permit.
 If plans change a new permit is required.
 Permits may be cancelled if conditions deteriorate or fire fighting resources are tied up at a fire.